Problem

 2. Contextual Reviews with Threads

-For complex updates that require detailed feedback, use the Threads Plugin.
-This allows authors and reviewers to leave inline comments directly within the Markdown content during the review phase, keeping discussions contextualized.
+For complex updates requiring detailed feedback, use the Threads Plugin.
+This allows authors and reviewers to leave inline comments directly within the Markdown content during the review phase, keeping discussions contextualised.

 ::: thread "Reviewer Name"